Free Body Shape Calculator & Fashion Style Tools

 How does the color analysis quiz work?

-The quiz looks at your skin undertone, hair color, and eye color to determine your seasonal color palette.
-You'll be matched to one of 12 sub-seasons (like Warm Autumn or Cool Winter), and you'll get a personalized palette showing which colors look most harmonious on you.
-It also includes clothing and makeup suggestions based on your results.
+It looks at your skin undertone, hair color, and eye color.
+You get matched to one of 12 sub-seasons (like Warm Autumn or Cool Winter) with a palette of colors that look good on you.
+Includes clothing and makeup suggestions.

 What is the most common body shape?